 Not many of us can do anything to change such a large industry, but we can make changes to our everyday lives to support our planet.

-When you take a look at our sari wrap skirts, we're taking care of any well-loved saris that are discarded or any fabric from warehouses that are saved from the landfill.
-Once these saris are rescued, they are brought to our artisans.
-Our artisans hand-sew everyone of these skirts and choose which colors and patterns to bring together to make a reversible skirt.
+When you take a look at our sari wrap skirts, they're made out of 100% recycled material.
+We get the fabric from well-loved saris that are being donated, saris rescued from being thrown away, or any from fabric warehouse runoff that our artisans save from the landfill.
+Once these saris are rescued, they are brought to their next destination.
+These saris are cleaned, sorted, and then sent to be sewn into skirts, or to be torn and created into our yarn.
+For our skirt artisans, they hand-sew every single skirt and choose which colors and patterns to bring together to make a reversible skirt.

 On an individual level, this artisan has now saved anywhere from .5 pounds to 1 pound (depending on the size and length of the skirt) of fabric from their local landfills.
 We have over 600 artisans currently working with us to create skirts and yarn.